 Nourishing Bodies and Minds with School Meal Programs

 Global Communities delivers essential nutrition, education, health, and development services to children attending schools in poor and underserved communities in countries around the world.
-More than 300,000 children receive a healthy meal every school day through Global Communities’ U.S. Department of Agriculture-supported school feeding programs.
+Currently, more than 255,000 children receive a healthy meal every school day through Global Communities’ U.S. Department of Agriculture-supported school feeding programs.
 This daily dose of nutrition ensures vulnerable students, especially girls, have the energy they need to learn and focus in the classroom while boosting attendance rates and learning outcomes.
 Learn more about our school feeding programs here.

 Using Technology to Support Farmers

-Global Communities is revolutionizing the way pastoralists in Africa find pasture and water for their animals using the power of satellite and mobile app technology.
+Global Communities is revolutionizing the way small farmers and pastoralists in Africa utilize technology to improve production and their livelihoods.
+Through AfriScout, pastoralists find pasture and water for their animals using the power of satellite and mobile technology.
 The AfriScout mobile application, developed by Global Communities (then operating as PCI), provides pastoralists with current information on water and vegetation conditions through localized community grazing maps on their phones.
 This information helps them make more accurate and cost-effective migration decisions, improve pasture management, and reduce the risk of herd loss.

-Global Communities, (then operating as PCI) in partnership with software solution company Dimagi, developed an award-winning smartphone application called AfriFARM (Fall Armyworm Response Mechanism) to fight the growing global fall armyworm infestation.
-Fall armyworm attacks over 350 plant species and can reduce yields in staple crops by 35 percent or more, thereby significantly affecting food security and incomes.
-AfriFARM is designed to improve fall armyworm education and help identify, track, scout, and manage fall armyworm outbreaks by providing information on pest management to smallholder farmers and agricultural extension agents working to combat the pest.
+Through AfriFARM (Africa Fall Armyworm Response Mechanism), an award-winning smartphone application developed by Global Communities (then operating as PCI) in partnership with software solution company Dimagi, small farmers are equipped to fight the growing spread and serious crop losses the growing global fall armyworm infestation.
+AfriFARM is designed to improve fall armyworm education and help identify, track, scout, and manage outbreaks by providing information on safe pest management to smallholder farmers and agricultural extension agents working to combat the pest.